Shravyap08/CUDA-projects/Optimized CUDA Kernels for Matrix Multiplication/README.md

 The goal of this project is to optimize CUDA kernels for matrix multiplication by checking the performance metrics.
 The project has the following goals

-Using a CPU
+1.Using a CPU

-Naïve GPU approach
+2.Naïve GPU approach

-Shared memory
+3.Shared memory

-Loop unrolling
+4.Loop unrolling

-CuBLAS
+5.CuBLAS